Table of Contents

 2.1.2 Gathering Pipelines

-These pipelines transport fluids from various processing and storage facilities to a common trunk pipeline.
+These pipelines transport fluids from processing and storage facilities to a common trunk pipeline.
 The trunk lines may be larger than the flowlines.

-2.1.3 Transmission pipelines
+2.1.3 Transmission Pipelines

 As defined in ASME B31.8 section 803.2, A transmission line is a segment of pipeline installed in a transmission system or between storage fields.
 While a transmission system is one or more segments of a pipeline, usually interconnected to form a network that transports gas from a gathering system, the outlet of a gas processing plant, or a storage field to a high- or low-pressure distribution system, a large-volume customer, or another storage field.